menuDecorMatters

 Ambient Lighting: The Foundation of Any Space

 When we talk about lighting a room, the first thing that often comes to mind is ambient lighting.
-Think of it as the foundational layer upon which all other lighting elements are built.
-Ambient lighting provides the general illumination that fills a room, allowing you to navigate and perform basic tasks.
+Imagine it as the foundational layer, the background lighting, on which all other lighting elements are built.
+Ambient lighting provides the general living room illumination, allowing you to navigate and perform basic tasks.
 Chandeliers, wall-mounted fixtures, and LED downlights are typical sources that help set the stage.

 living room ambient lighting